 Enterprise service management adoption continues to grow

 It’s been a while since HDI reported on the level of enterprise service management – the use of ITSM thinking, principles, processes, and technology in other lines of business such as human resources (HR) and facilities – adoption.
-And it’s hard to compare the 2014 stats to the new report because respondents were previously asked if they were doing, or planning to do, enterprise service management, not just doing it.
+And it’s hard to compare the 2014 enterprise service management and ITSM stats to the new report because respondents were previously asked if they were doing, or planning to do, enterprise service management, not just doing it.

 However, the latest HDI stats are a great indicator of how far enterprise service management has spread, particularly in high-maturity IT organizations that are better placed to share what they do.
 And one can understand the flipside of this – those organizations that rate themselves as low maturity should be reticent about extending what they do to other parts of the business.
 They would be foolish to do so until their service management capabilities are truly fit to be shared.